royerdavid/Pokedex-KMP/README.md

 ## Limitations

-- **iOS:** I cannot compile and test the project as Currently not supported as I don't have a Mac.
+- **iOS:** I need a Mac to build the project to make sure it works on iOS.

 ## Future Improvements